dudelovetech/EclipseImageJ1Plugin/README.md

 -Dorg.eclipse.swt.internal.carbon.smallFonts

 Unfortunately this will not increase the fonts in the view menu.
-To increase the view menus font, too add the following lines to the default MacOSX theme css file in Eclipse (/Contents/Eclipse/plugins/org.eclipse.ui.themes_xxx/css/e4_default_mac.css):
+To increase the ImageJ and Thumbnails view menus font add the following lines to the default MacOSX theme css file in Eclipse (/Contents/Eclipse/plugins/org.eclipse.ui.themes_xxx/css/e4_default_mac.css):

     #com-eco-bio7-imagej.MToolBar {